 About Us

-Welcome fellow rambler!
+Welcome, fellow rambler!
 I’m so glad you’re here.
-Back Road Ramblers started eight years ago as a simple travel journal to update family and friends as we gallivanted around the country.
+Back Road Ramblers started ten years ago as a simple travel journal to update family and friends as we gallivanted around the country.
 Our family had big dreams, a tiny car, and not much of an itinerary.
-Really, I just didn’t want anyone to worry, and I’m not the best at keeping in touch with people I love, so I blogged about our adventures.
+Really, I just didn’t want anyone to worry, and since I’m not the best at keeping in touch with people I love, I decided to blog about our adventures.

 Since then, Back Road Ramblers has grown exponentially!

-What started out as a blog about hiking and campground destinations has turned into a resource for travelers who want to road trip across America.
-Our blog isn’t for extremists – folks who want to backpack across the country or quit their jobs and live on the road.
+What started as a blog about hiking and campground destinations has evolved into a resource for travelers seeking to road trip across America.
+Our blog isn’t for extremists, folks who want to backpack across the country or quit their jobs and live on the road.

 Back Road Ramblers is for regular people who love to explore America, get outdoors, and take the long way home.
-We share about:
+We write about:

 • Small town destinations